microsoft/fluentui-blazor/src/Icons/Generator/ReadMe.md

   --Namespace | -ns  The namespace used for generated classes.
                      If not specified, "Microsoft.Fast.Components.FluentUI\ will be used.

+  --Names     | -n   The list of icon names to generate, separated by coma.
+                     Example: accessibility_32_filled,add_circle_20_filled"
+                     By default: all icons

   --Sizes     | -s   The list of icon sizes to generate, separated by coma.
                      Example: 12,24.
 By default: all sizes